 The only thing that I haven’t written about is the rampant spread of heroin addiction in the wild and wonderful state of West Virginia which has prompted the police in Huntington to call this an “epidemic” of opiate-related DUI arrests.
 This issue is no longer only affecting the drug addicts but it has a devastating impact on even unborn babies.
 Infants are being born opioid addicts.
 The police of Huntington have declared that until this year, about forty-five percent of the DUI arrests have been related to opiates.

 According to some doctors and addiction specialists, the reason for this growing epidemic is related to the attitude towards addiction and the manner in which it is treated.
 Certain drugs like methadone and buprenorphine are effective in fighting cravings and reducing symptoms of withdrawal.
-But the addicts are more often referred to a 12-step or other spiritual based treatment programs.
-For many people, substance abuse is a kind of weakness and which a person may require in order to deal with their disease.
-Even medical community members believe that entrusting a drug which replaces the drug of abuse is actually a weakness.
+But the addicts are more often referred to a 12-step or other spiritual-based treatment programs.
+For many people, substance abuse is a kind of weakness that a person may require in order to deal with their disease.
+Even medical community members believe that entrusting a drug that replaces the drug of abuse is actually a weakness.

 Now, the police are considering new measures and more effective plans to deal with this issue.
 Being a successful criminal defense lawyer for so many years, I am always eager to hear such piece of news.
 And since DUI is a big part of my practice, I tend to follow this sort of news quite religiously.